PLEASE SHARE ELECTRONICALLY ♻ DO

 then the medium-sized aircraft, followed in last place by the cruise ship.
 But

 trains and buses have an average occupancy of only 40%, which would go up if we all used them.
-Ideally, we'd all have
+Ideally, we'd

-the sun.
+wind and the sun.

 20.